Ekeoma/documentation/integration/ios/layer-parse.md

 ### Sample Users and Testing

-To let you test the features without needing a device, we've created Parse Users that are stored in the Parse Local Datastore.
-The `ATLPDataSource` handles all querying and storing of `PFUser`s for the application.
+To let you test the features without needing a device, we've created test Parse Users that can be used as participants in a sample conversation.
+Find the `Users.json` file under Supporting Files in your XCode project, go to your Parse User table, select import, and drag the file to complete.
+The `ATLPUserDataSource` handles all querying and caching of `PFUser`s for the application, and Users `Bob Test` and `Jane Test` will be available.

-`ATLPViewController` calls`[[ATLPDataSource sharedInstance] createLocalParseUsers]` during Layer authentication.
-When creating new conversations, Users `Bob Test` and `Jane Test` are available as sample users.
-All Atlas methods that require a User execute a synchronous `PFQuery` from the Local Datastore.

-If you have a device and would like to test the full messaging experience across 2 devices, call the method `[[ATLPDataSource sharedInstance] queryAndLocallyStoreCloudUsers]` after the above method.
-Any PFUsers registered with your cloud database will be queried and stored locally for use.

 ### PFUser + ATLParticipant